morganm94/Food-Identifier/README.md

     (if you do it regularly it will shorten you microSD's life)
   3. As suggested in the jetson-inference repository:
-    *to save memory, you can also reduce the --batch-size (default 8) and --workers (default 2)*
+    *to save memory, you can also reduce the --batch-size (default 8) and --workers (default 2)* Remember that these are **desperate meassures** to follow in case of emergency, like if your training-process gets killed or if you get a *system throttled due to overcurrent* warning.

 ## Export your model to ONNX format and test it
 Once your model's training ended, it's time to test the results to see if they are precise enough.
 But before testing our PyTorch model with **imagenet**, we need to export it to **O**pen **N**eural **N**etwork **E**xchange format: